GuenterQuast/picoCosmo/README.md

 in the directory *libs/RasPi/picoscopelibs*.
 Execute the script *installlibs_RasPi.sh* to install all necessary components on a Raspberry Pi.

+On other systems, the installation of the *picoCosmo* package with its start-up scripts *CosmoGui.py* and *runCosmo.py* can be installed by executing the shell script *installibs.sh*.
+Note that a virtual Python environment must be activated on modern Linux versions.

 By executing the script *install_user.sh* a working directory ~/picoCosmo is set up.
-Initally, this directory contains examples of configuration files for different detectors or combinations of detectors:
+Initially, this directory contains examples of configuration files for different detectors

 - the Phywe version of Kamiokanne (*PhyweKanne.daq*)
 - Kamiokanne with a fast signal from a photomultiplier or a silicon photomultiplier (SiPM)  (*Kanne.daq*)